George Lakey

 George Russell Lakey (born November 2, 1937) is an activist, sociologist, and writer who added academic underpinning to the concept of nonviolent revolution.
 He also refined the practice of experiential training for activists which he calls "Direct Education".
 A Quaker, he has co-founded and led numerous organizations and campaigns for justice and peace.

 Early life and education

 Lakey was born to Dora M. and Russell George Lakey, a slate miner, in Bangor, Pennsylvania.
 He was identified as a prospective child preacher for his church, and at age 12, he gave a sermon promoting racial equality as the will of God, although his sermon was not well received at the time.
-He graduated from Cheyney University in Cheyney, Pennsylvania, and also studied at the University of Oslo in Norway, where he married Berit Mathiesen in 1960 and taught at an Oslo high school.
-He continued his sociology studies at the University of Pennsylvania in Philadelphia.
+He graduated from Cheyney University in Cheyney, Pennsylvania, and also studied at the University of Oslo in Norway.
+There he married Berit Mathiesen in 1960 and taught at an Oslo high school.
+He continued his sociology studies at the University of Pennsylvania in Philadelphia, earning a master's degree and completing coursework for a Ph.D. but never completing it.